Gus Levene: Early life and education

 Gershun Levene was born into a family of Jewish merchants in Dallas, Texas.
 He was interested in music from an early age, and learned to play guitar, violin and viola.
 He attended Southern Methodist University for two years, majoring in music.

-His first cousin, Milton Leventhal, became a surgeon in Dallas, TX.
+His first cousin, Milton Leventhal, became a surgeon in Dallas.

 Career

 Levene began his career as the chief arranger for the pit orchestra at the Palace Theater in Dallas, and composed music for string quartets in the city.
 He also performed with the WFAA radio orchestra.
 On September 4, 1932, his composition "Ballet Suite Exodus", which he had written at the age of 18, was performed by the Dallas Symphony Orchestra.

-In 1933 he and his new wife Julia (1914–2001) moved to New York City, where he continued to study music while working as an arranger and guitarist for Andre Kostelanetz and Ray Bloch.
+In 1933 he and his new wife Julia moved to New York City, where he continued to study music while working as an arranger and guitarist for Andre Kostelanetz and Ray Bloch.
 He was hired by CBS Radio in the late 1930s.
 By the mid 1940s, Levene was named as one of the 20 top network radio arrangers by Billboard.